navipartner/npcore-partners/Documentation/public/wms/reference/cs-setup.md

 ## Worksheets

-This section contains the settings related to the templates used in regards to the stock count.
+This section contains the settings related to the common templates used in regards to the stock count.

 ## Physical Inventory Counting